Guide, Updated 15 May 2026

 The age cohort success pattern

-The 27 percentage point gap between 17 year olds (60.75 percent) and over-50s (33.5 percent) is the single largest demographic spread in UK driving test data.
+The 24.74 percentage point gap between 17 year olds (60.75 percent) and the 55+ cohort (36.01 percent) is the single largest demographic spread in UK driving test data.
 It is not a capability gap.
 It is an exposure gap: 17 year olds have spent their lives observing road behaviour as passengers in family cars, building unconscious familiarity with junctions, speed, and other drivers.
 Older learners who grew up using public transport often have less of that base.

 The exposure gap explains why some of the most compelling success stories are older learners who closed the gap through deliberate practice.
-A 45 year old who completes 60 hours of professional instruction plus 30 hours of private practice typically lifts their pass rate from a 38 percent base to 55 percent or higher, which exceeds the average 25 year old's first-time odds.
+An older learner who completes well above the recommended hours of professional instruction plus substantial private practice can close much of the gap to younger cohorts, though the DVSA does not publish a pass rate by preparation so no point figure can be attached.
 The lift is not magic, it is hours-of-the-wheel exposure rebuilding the unconscious familiarity that 17 year olds get for free.
 The learning to drive over 40 guide covers the adult-learner picture.

 The preparation pattern that lifts everyone